Counseling and Counselor Education, Ph.D.

 The Ph.D. in Counseling and Counselor Education requires 76-82 credit hours beyond the master’s degree.
 Because master’s-level preparation programs vary, the doctoral program requirements are cumulative from the baccalaureate degree for entering Ph.D. students who have completed a master’s degree program at another institution.
 The doctoral program focuses on developing professional competencies of the student through advanced study of theory and practice of counseling as it relates to research, the behavioral sciences, teaching, and clinical supervision.

 For information regarding deadlines and requirements for admission, please see the Guide to Graduate Admissions.

 In addition to the application materials required by The Graduate School, doctoral applicants are required to have graduated from a master’s program in counseling or acceptable equivalent that is accredited by the Council for Accreditation of Counseling and Related Educational Programs.
-They also may present evidence of an appropriate degree from a regional accredited university.
+They also may present evidence of an appropriate degree from an institution accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC) Western Association of Schools and Colleges, the Higher Learning Commission (HLC), the Middle States Commission on Higher Education (MSCHE), the New England Commission of Higher Education (NECHE), the Northwest Commission on Colleges and Universities (NWCCU), the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), or the WASC Senior College and University Commission (WSCUC).
 (CACREP requirements for a master’s program are needed; if missing, these are prerequisites for admission.)

 Applicants to all graduate counseling programs should have vocational goals compatible with the selected program and subspecialty.
 Program standards are competitive and not all applicants may be admitted.
 Preference is given to students desiring full-time study.